apache/druid/docs/multi-stage-query/reference.md

 ## Joins

-Joins in multi-stage queries use one of two algorithms, based on the value of `sqlJoinAlgorithm`.
-It is not possible to mix different join algorithms for different joins that appear in the same query.
+Joins in multi-stage queries use one of two algorithms, based on the [context parameter](#context-parameters) `sqlJoinAlgorithm`.
+This context parameter applies to the entire SQL statement, so it is not possible to mix different join algorithms in the same query.

 ### Broadcast